Catherine Connoly

 this sense of confusion.

-Like you have the emergence of the far right in Ireland.
+Like, you have the emergence of the far right in Ireland.
+You have people who think that

 we do not, that the housing crisis exists because

 there are immigrants here.
+And,

 like,

+how are you finding this when you're canvassing?
+Are you speaking to people about this?
 Are you, do you, even a word like neoliberalism, right?

-Even that word itself, like, I know what neoliberalism means because I went to the trouble of finding out what it means.
+Even that word itself, like I know what neoliberalism means because I went to the trouble of finding out what it means.

 But it's one of those words that even when you mention it to the average person, it creates more confusion.